A Road Trip To Owen Sound

 Kelso Beach is a couple miles down the road from the harbour.
 This is the most popular beach in the area, offering the ideal choice for road trippers with families.
 The water is very swimmable and there is a playground, with plenty of picnic areas.

-If you continue driving along the Parkway, you will eventually reach Pepple Beach, which is home to an upscale community, a beach, and a spectactular golf course.
+If you continue driving along the Parkway, you will eventually reach Cobble Beach, which is home to an upscale community, a beach, and a spectactular golf course.

 To have access to all that Cobble Beach has to offer, book your stay at The Inn at Cobble Beach